quantumdetectors/Lima-camera-xspress3/doc/index.rst

     [2] [0 ...
 4095, 4096 ...
 5003]               channel 2
     [3] [0 ...
 4095, 4096 ...
 5003]               channel 3

-Camera::readScalers(): returns the raw scaler data from the Lima buffers from the specified frame and channel Camera::readHistogram(): returns the raw histogram data from the Lima buffers from the specified frame and channel setUseDtc/getUseDtc(): set to true will dead time correct the data returned from the Lima buffers (default is false) setUseHW/getUseHw(): set to true will return raw histogram data from the H/W data buffers, including the current frame.
+- :cpp:func:`Camera::readScalers()`: returns the raw scaler data from the Lima buffers from the specified frame and channel
+- :cpp:func:`Camera::readHistogram()`: returns the raw histogram data from the Lima buffers from the specified frame and channel
+- :cpp:func:`Camera::setUseDtc()` and :cpp:func:`Camera::getUseDtc()`: set to true will dead time correct the data returned from the Lima buffers (default is false)
+- :cpp:func:`Camera::setUseHW()` and :cpp:func:`Camera::getUseHw()`: set to true will return raw histogram data from the H/W data buffers, including the current frame.

 How to use
 ````````````